babakmoazzez/Scheduling_Column_Generation/README.md

 to execute, do python main.py

-Note that this code is to demonstrate coding skills.
+Note that this code is to demonstrate coding skills only.

 Problem Description: